 - Place the potatoes in a colander over a pot of boiling water and let them simmer for about 10-12 minutes.
 You want the outer edge to be soft, but you don't want the fries to be so soft that they fall apart or become mushy.

-- Remove the fries from the oven, and viola!
-You have gorgeous, crispy brown healthy “fries” and no one will be the wiser!
+- Remove the fries from the oven, and voila!
+You have gorgeous, crispy brown healthy "fries" and no one will be the wiser!

-While your baked fries are cooking, make your cheese sauce.
-Create a simple roux of butter, flour, and milk, and stir it until you don’t see any lumps.
-Add the shredded cheddar cheese and stir it with a silicone spatula until everything is combined, and your cheese sauce is smooth and creamy.
+- While your baked fries are cooking, make your cheese sauce.
+Create a simple roux of butter, flour, and milk, and stir it until you don't see any lumps.
+Remove the pan from the heat, then add the shredded cheddar cheese and stir it with a silicone spatula until everything is combined, and your cheese sauce is smooth and creamy.
+Add a splash of milk if the sauce gets too thick, and keep the sauce warm until serving.

 - Peel your potatoes.
 I find that the method of steaming and then baking really works best on a peeled potato.
 It allows the outer sides of the fry to really soften and then crisp up in the oven.